 Can I breastfeed if I am overweight?

-Do I need to take breastfeeding vitamins?
+Do I need to take breastfeeding vitamins or supplements?

 Vitamin D is made in the body following exposure of the skin to sunlight and a little comes from our diet.
 Some people are deficient in this vitamin due to lack of sunlight and it is hard to get enough from diet alone.
 Check our article Vitamin D and Breastfeeding for current recommendations on supplements for you and your baby.